webuimaker/wikiHugo/content/enterprise+devops/index.md

 ---
 # Homepage
-title: "Containers and GitOps"
-description: "GitOps is a name for a set of Ops practices using Git and a way to do Continuous Delivery.
-It works by using Git as a source of truth for declarative infrastructure and applications.
-This page gathers resources about the GitOps basics, tutorials and tools."
-titleDescription: "GitOps is a name for a set of Ops practices using Git and a way to do Continuous Delivery.
-It works by using Git as a source of truth for declarative infrastructure and applications.
-This page gathers resources about the GitOps basics, tutorials and tools."
+title: "Enterprise DevOps"
+description: "Large enterprises have bigger teams, more inherent operational complexity, and greater governance controls.
+Therefore, they need a different type of DevOps that caters to their sensibilities and not those of agile web startups.
+This page gathers resources about DevOps practices for large organizations.
+"
+titleDescription: "Large enterprises have bigger teams, more inherent operational complexity, and greater governance controls.
+Therefore, they need a different type of DevOps that caters to their sensibilities and not those of agile web startups.
+This page gathers resources about DevOps practices for large organizations.
+"

 type: "widget_page"
-url: "/display/containers/containers+and+gitops/"
+url: "/display/containers/enterprise+devops/"

 rightSide: true
 # permalink: "/display/containers/kubernetes+and+microservices"